 Gear I DiDn’t Pack

-In an effort to go lighter on this Camino, I refused to take a number of items on this Camino.
-Glen Van Peski probably could have cut out even more of the gear on my list.
-But I really felt like I made a number of key weight-saving choices, including the following items:
+To go lighter on this Camino, I refused to take several items on this Camino.
+Glen Van Peski probably would have cut out even more of the gear on my list.
+But I felt like I made some key weight-saving choices, including the following gear:

 - Trekking poles.
-Leaving my trekking poles behind in the US was a big deal.
+Leaving my trekking poles behind in the US was a big deal for me.
 I love hiking with poles.
-However, they couldn’t come in the plane cabin, and I was really trying to stick to one single carry-on backpack and no checked baggage whatsoever.
-I justified the omission by assuring myself that the Camino Portugués was a much shorter and flatter trek than my prior Camino routes.
-My knees would be fine without them.
-And I would always have the chance to purchase an inexpensive pair of poles in Portugal or Spain if it turned out that I couldn’t live without them.
-Yet walking sans trekking poles wasn’t ever an issue.
-I even felt some relief not having poles with me.
-I never had to worry about leaving them behind in an albergue or cafe.
+However, they couldn’t come in the plane cabin, and I was sticking to a single carry-on backpack and no checked baggage whatsoever.
+The Camino Portugués was a much shorter and flatter trek than my prior Camino routes, so I prayed my knees would be fine without trekking poles.
+Besides, if it turned out that I couldn’t live without them, I could always purchase an inexpensive pair of poles in Portugal or Spain.
+Walking the Camino sans trekking poles wasn’t ever an issue, though.
+If anything, I felt a sense of relief because I never had to worry about leaving them behind in an albergue or cafe.
 Verdict: 👍

 - Swiss Army Knife.
 Much like my beloved trekking poles, I knew the TSA agents weren’t going to allow this piece of gear through security inside my carry-on bag.
 It didn’t matter that the knife was only a meager one-inch long.
-I already had them confiscate one mini Swiss Army knife from my first aid kit last year on a flight last year, and I wasn’t going to lose second one!
-Did I miss it?
+Airport security already confiscated one mini Swiss Army knife from my first aid kit on a flight last year, and I wasn’t going to lose a second one!
+So, did I miss it?
 Not really.
-This wasn’t a backcountry hike where I’d need it.
+This wasn’t a backcountry hike where I needed a knife or scissors.
 Verdict: 👍

 - Sleeping bag.
 During my first Camino, I didn’t take a sleeping bag or quilt.
-I brought my Army poncho liner, which weighed in at 22 oz.
-On my second Camino, I brought my lightweight down quilt.
-But it was still overkill since almost every hostel had blankets for warmth.
-This time, I took the advice of some of my fellow pilgrims and just brought a sleeping bag liner from my gear closet, which only weighed 9 oz.
-I only needed to use it twice on this 8-day trek, and it was ample warmth for my needs.
+I brought my 22-ounce Army poncho liner (aka ‘woobie’).
+On my second Camino, I swapped my woobie for my lightweight down quilt.
+Yet this item was still overkill – since almost every hostel had blankets for warmth.
+This time around, I took the advice of some of my fellow pilgrims and packed my sleeping bag liner (which only weighed 9 oz).
+I only needed it twice on this 8-day trek, and it was ample warmth for my needs.
 Verdict: 👍

 - Hiking Shorts.
-I love hiking in shorts, and they are a key gear item on my summer and autumn treks.
+I love hiking in shorts.
+They are a must-have gear item on my summer and autumn treks.
 But the weather forecast for this springtime Camino showed daytime temperatures in the 50s and 60s with ample rain.
 As such, I opted to hike in running tights (just as I had on my spring/early summer hikes of the Arizona Trail and Oregon Coast Trail).
-And I substituted a hiking skirt for my shorts because I could wear a skirt to dinner or sightseeing in town without feeling underdressed.
-In hindsight though, I would have preferred the shorts, as they would have been more comfortable while sitting around the albergue or as a sleep layer.
+And I substituted a hiking skirt for my shorts because I could wear my skirt to dinner or sightseeing in town without feeling underdressed.
+In hindsight though, I would have preferred the shorts over my skirt because they would have been more comfortable while sitting around the albergue or as a sleep layer.
 Verdict: 👎

 - Gaiters.
 I haven’t thru-hiked any long trail in the last 5 years without my Dirty Girl Gaiters.
 They are insanely light, but keep dirt, rocks, and sand out of my shoes.
 Nonetheless, I decided to try a hike without them just to see the difference.
-The coastal route of the Camino Portugués is mostly walking on wooden boardwalks, concrete walking paths, or cobblestones.
-There were still some stretches of hiking trails and sand, but I didn’t miss them overall.
-In the future, my gaiters will remain a mainstay item for the backcountry, but not necessarily on the Camino.
+The coastal route of the Camino Portugués is mostly walking on wooden boardwalks, walking paths, or cobblestones.
+And despite some short stretches of sand, I didn’t miss them.
+My gaiters will 100% remain on my backcountry packing list, but they’re not necessary for the Camino.
 Verdict: 👍

 - Puffy Jacket.
 Like my gaiters, my down puffy coat comes on every thru-hike I’ve ever done.
 It’s light.
 It packs down super small when not in use.
 And it makes the perfect pillow for an airplane or train ride.
 But, to stay minimal and light, I had to choose between my puffy and a fleece.
 I didn’t need both layers.
 I opted for my Patagonia fleece even though it was slightly heavier because it seemed like a more versatile mid-weight layer and better for Portugal’s moist coastal conditions.
 As an added benefit, I could also wash it during my Camino.
 Verdict: 👍